 - 1 avocado, pitted and sliced

-- 4 ounces crumbled feta or goat cheese
+- 4 ounces (115 g) crumbled feta or goat cheese

-- Make the pickled onion: Dissolve the salt and sugar with the vinegar in a bowl.
+- Dissolve the salt and sugar with the vinegar in a bowl or large Mason jar.
 Add the onion and toss around to coat.
 Let stand 15 minutes to soften.

 - Heat the olive oil in a sauté pan over medium heat.
 Cook the jalapeno, garlic and a pinch of salt a few minutes until softened and fragrant.
 Stir in the paprika and stir 30 seconds, then add the chickpeas and ¼ cup water.
 Cover and simmer 5 minutes.

 - Remove from the heat and mash the chickpeas coarsely with a potato masher or wooden spoon.
 Taste the chickpeas and season with more salt if needed.

 - Heat the tortillas directly over a medium gas flame on the stovetop until lightly browned, about 30 seconds per side (use a pair of tongs).
 Stack on a plate and cover with a towel to keep warm.
 If you don’t have a gas stove, heat the tortillas one by one in a small heavy skillet over medium-high heat.